mohamedelghachi/MOS_Simulator/README.md

 # MOS_Simulator
-Simulator of Microsoft Office Specialist Exam
+Simulator of Microsoft Office Specialist 2016 Exam 2016

+Taks with details and a timer